What’s in This Article

 - Match pricing to catering and service needs for efficient planning.

-- Review quotes carefully so you stay in control.
+- Review quotes carefully so you stay in control of costs.

 When you understand price per PAX, you’re less exposed to hidden charges and more able to plan freely.